 A beryllium copper electrical gasket used to bond metal panel members on doors, sills, or covers.

 The FDTD technique is commonly used for the simulation of a printed circuit board (PCB) and its associated components and connectors within the interior of the shielded enclosure or box.
 It is a time domain technique that easily supports multiple frequencies with a single simulation using a differential time domain numerical modeling method.

 This is a mathematical technique for converting a function in the time domain to its equivalent representation in the frequency domain.
 For example, if the manufacturer's specifications or measured data are not available for a transmitter's modulation characteristics, a Fourier analysis may be used for determining the envelope of the specific type of modulation.

-FDFD/FD solves for electromagnetic fields at points in closed regions using a specialized form of Householder's Method of Modified Matrices.
+FDFD/FD solves equations for electromagnetic fields at points in closed regions using a specialized form of Householder's Method of Modified Matrices.
 FD boundaries are specified by the UTD modeling elements.

 The instantaneous frequency of an FM signal carrier varies according to the baseband information source, while the carrier remains constant in amplitude.
 The rate at which the carrier varies from its center frequency is determined by the modulating frequency, while the frequency deviation (the amount of frequency variation) is proportional to the modulating signal's amplitude.

 Electrical noise voltage fluctuations in a ground plane sharing common-impedance return from many PCB logic gates.